jiechen2358/FaceAging-by-cycleGAN/README.md

    cd FaceAging-by-cycleGAN

+2. Install PyTorch 0.4+ and torchvision from http://pytorch.org and other dependencies (e.g., visdom and dominate).
+You can install all the dependencies by

+   pip install -r requirements.txt

-2. For Conda users, we include a script ./scripts/conda_deps.sh to install PyTorch and other libraries.
+3. For Conda users, we include a script ./scripts/conda_deps.sh to install PyTorch and other libraries.

 ## Train/Test
 1. Unpack datasets: